 The Virtual Space does exactly the same thing: you can place the musician wherever you like on a big stage.

-When using this with multiple tracks, you immediately have the feeling of being in front of a real woodwind section.
+When using this with multiple tracks, you can create the feeling of being in front of a real woodwind section.